steveardis/elixir-dev/README.md

 ## description ##

-it's early days. right now it just builds an ubuntu environment with the latest erlang. stay tuned
+it's early days. right now it just builds an ubuntu environment with the latest elixir. stay tuned

 ## acknowledgements ##

-all those people who can't get erlang to build on their machine
+all those people who can't get elixir to build on their machine